Not-Nik/HUE/README.md

     (return int i) ; Yes you will have to specify a return type when returning )
 ```
+Note: the print function is not provided anywhere.
+It is assumed that the programmer added it after code generation.

 ## Why
 Choose Hue because: